iszczesniak/cpp/containers/index.md

 depending on whether the target object already exists.
 If it doesn't but the memory has already been allocated (e.g., as in a vector), then the target object is constructed in the *target place* (using the placement `new` operator).
-The container knows the **target place** in memory for the target object, because it manages the memory for its elements.
+The container knows the target place (i.e., the place in memory) for the target object, because it manages the memory for its elements.

 ## Emplacement